mayank-1224/sudoku-solver/README.md

 # sudoku-solver
-An application that solves Sudoku puzzles using backtracking.
-Written in C++.
+This simple C++ application solves Sudoku puzzles.
+It uses the concept of Backtracking and Bit Masks.

+# Intuition: